Brain on Board

 Seatbelts

 It’s a blistering summer day and the inside of the car feels like an oven.
 The sensation of the hot seatbelt against your skin is unpleasant, so you decide to leave it unbuckled.
 You are driving at 40km/h on a seldom-used road when a deer suddenly darts out in front of you.
-A collision is unavoidable and you hit the animal head-on.
+A collision is unavoidable, and you hit the animal head-on.
 The force of the impact launches your un-belted body forward into the steering column and toward the windshield.

 Seatbelts are an extremely important vehicle safety feature.
-Although they may seem simple, seatbelts continue to be the single most effective tool to prevent against serious injury and ejection from a vehicle in the event of a crash.
+Although they may seem simple, seatbelts continue to be the single most effective tool to prevent serious injury and ejection from a vehicle in the event of a crash.

 Seatbelts are useful whenever your car decelerates very quickly (e.g., in a frontal collision) or accelerates very quickly (e.g., in a rear-end collision).
 There are many driving situations, both common and relatively uncommon, in which a seatbelt could help prevent injuries or save the lives of drivers and passengers: